Everything you need to know about experience design

 Georgina Guthrie

-Whether you’re planning a shop floor or creating an app, it’s important to put the user at the heart of all your decisions and consider every interaction as one cohesive whole.
+Whether you’re planning a shop floor or building an app, you need to put the user at the heart of all your decisions and think about every interaction as one cohesive whole.
 This is what’s known as experience design, and it’s transforming the way we approach the design process.
-Read on to find out more…

 Experience design is the act of designing products, services, or environments focusing on the quality of the user’s experience.